Skip to main content

 The 180 Medical Kids Club is a great way to help both kids and parents/caregivers as you all navigate this new transition.
 Your child can explore a story with characters Ethan and Emma, who have spina bifida and use catheters independently.

 The Kids Club offers fun activities with step-by-step, easy-to-understand instructions, making this a great way to help your child adjust to using pediatric catheters.
-Our unique and colorful booklets are educational and fun.
-Plus, the 180 Medical Kids Club can help your child understand that using a catheter is normal and manageable.

 5. Get the right pediatric catheters for your child’s needs.